-https://doi.org/10.59531/ots.2023.1.2.169-180 170 technology (in civilian life at least), no longer CoCom (Coordinating Committee for Multilateral Export Controls) listed, is available to all countries, although the use of it with sufficient efficiency is a more complex issue.
+https://doi.org/10.59531/ots.2025.3.1.217-229 - 218 - other hand, there are additional requirements for catching up; i) human behavioural patterns and ii) the geographical opportunities (Pounds, 1997) of individual countries give different results in global competitiveness, even at nearly the same level of technology.
+The technology (in civilian life at least), no longer CoCom (Coordinating Committee for Multilateral Export Controls) listed, is available to all countries, although the use of it with sufficient efficiency is a more complex issue.
 Both the professional using the technology and the citizen who wants to use the service play a crucial part in the efficient use.
 It is exactly this complexity that is taken into account by the European Union's DESI Index (The Digital Economy and Society Index).
-1. map.
-Online Service Completion All Life Events / Completed Online Services for all life events]
+MAP 1: Online Service Completion All Life Events/Completed Online Services for all life events Definition: Share of the steps in a Public Service life event that can be completed online (Online availability sub-indicator for User centricity of the eGovernment benchmark).